About DFS Exchange

 DFS Exchange is an opportunity for financial innovators and stakeholders engaged in consumer-facing, market-facing or supervisory-related tools, technologies, research, or emerging trends to meet with the New York Department of Financial Services.
 Through these sessions, we hope to learn about emerging products, services, business lines and/or practices, and technologies to accelerate the financial industry; their promise for New Yorkers and the New York economy; and their potential regulatory needs, merits, and challenges.

-Sessions will be held either virtually or in-person at NYDFS’s New York City offices and are open to all entities, including, but not limited to, financial institutions, non-bank institutions, firms, and technology companies, and consumer advocacy organizations or nonprofits.
-If you are interested in participating, please complete the form below.
+Sessions will be held either virtually or in-person at our New York City offices and are open to all entities, including, but not limited to, financial institutions, non-bank institutions, firms, and technology companies, and consumer advocacy organizations or nonprofits.
+If you are interested in participating, please complete the Interest Form below.

 The two, equally valued goals of DFS Exchange are to help DFS staff stay abreast of innovations in the financial services industry, and to surface policy-oriented or practical challenges or limitations of our current regulatory frameworks.